Battle of Las Piedras (1811): Background and development of events

 Meanwhile, José Artigas was camped near Nuestra Señora de Guadalupe with an army of a thousand men.
 The army of Posadas counted 1230 men, of which some 200 would defect to Artigas in the midst of battle.

-The battle was fought on May 18 at Las Piedras and resulted in a total victory for the revolutionaries.
+The battle happened on May 18 at Las Piedras, and resulted in a total victory for the revolutionaries.
 José Posadas capitulated.
-It was at this occasion that Artigas pronounced his famous sentence "Curad a los heridos, clemencia para los vencidos" (Cure the injured, mercy to the vanquished), an unusual decision in those times, referring to the Spanish wounded and prisoners.
+It was at this occasion that Artigas pronounced his famous sentence "Clemencia para los vencidos, curad a los heridos, respetad a los prisioneros" (Mercy to the vanquished, cure the injured, respect the prisoners), an unusual decision in those times, referring to the Spanish wounded and prisoners.
 One of the casualties on the revolutionary side was Manuel Artigas, nephew of José Artigas.

 Both armies fought in the name of King Ferdinand VII of Spain.

 Importance of the battle

 Some historians consider the victory in the Battle of Las Piedras as crucial for the survival of the revolution in Uruguay and Argentina, after the defeats of General Manuel Belgrano in Paraguay and Paraná.

 After the battle, the Royalists remained in control of only Colonia del Sacramento and Montevideo, which was finally taken by Carlos María de Alvear on June 20, 1814.

 The day of the battle, May 18, is now an official holiday in Uruguay.
 The date is also commemorated in the military and civilian honour, the 18 May 1811 Medal.